bryanlammon/supra/readme.md

 The pre-processor can be used without [Pandoc](https://pandoc.org)—outputting to either standard out or a markdown file.
 But Pandoc is necessary to get the most out of Supra.
 And you should also use a Pandoc custom reference for the `.docx` output.
-Supra come with two custom references.
+Supra comes with two custom references.

 ### Supra Markup

 Supra's main feature is processing citations and cross-references.
 It searches the footnotes in a Pandoc document for certain kinds of sources (see [Supported Source Types](#source-library)).
 Using a CSL JSON library, the pre-processor changes the first citation to the standard full citation form, following the [Indigo Book](https://law.resource.org/pub/us/code/blue/IndigoBook.html) guidelines.
-It then changes all subsequent citations to the "*supra* note" format with the correct footnote number.
+It then changes all subsequent citations to the "*supra* note" format with the correct footnote number (*e.g.*, "Jones, *supra* note 10, at 100").
 If multiple citations have the same author, Supra also adds a "hereinafter" to the long cite and a short title to subsequent cites.
 Finally, Supra looks for cross-references in and to other footnotes.

-To do all of this, Supra uses an extended (and slightly altered) version of [Pandoc's markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), described below.
+To do all of this, Supra uses a slightly extended (and slightly altered) version of [Pandoc's markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), described below.

 #### Citations